Iamcogita/prompts_hackernews_fetch/README.md

 # prompts_hackernews_fetch

-type: "npm start" on terminal on project src directory to receive prompt!
+Type: "npm start" in terminal at the project's src directory to receive prompt!

-that's it!
+<h3>that's it!</h3>